rubenvoss/docker-rails/setup_dockerfile.md

 ```
 <br>

 This makes a folder on the top Level, '/' and calls that Folder 'goclimb'.
 Later in the file we can reference this folder with a '.'
+You can call this whatever you want, for example 'app'
 ```
 WORKDIR /goclimb
 ```